RepDefHosting/John-Steven-Mullaly/src/pages/about.md

   sector.

-  [Mr. Mullaly](https://johnstevenmullaly.wordpress.com/) serves as a Managing Director at LifeSci Advisors in Boston.
-This position allows him to work directly with promising small and mid-cap biotechnology companies.
-He facilitates both institutional and high net worth investor engagement, advises on the capital markets including initial public offerings and works with dedicated teams to develop and optimized investor messaging.
+  Mr. Mullaly is currently a private investor in the life sciences industry and most recently served as a Managing Director at LifeSci Advisors in Boston where he advised small and mid cap biotechnology companies on institutional investor relations.
+In this capacity, Mr. Mullaly leveraged his extensive work experience as a Institutional Equity Healthcare Specialist at several top tier investment banks.

-  When he isn’t working or relaxing in his Cohasset home, [Mr. Mullaly](https://johnstevenmullaly.tumblr.com/) likes to stay fit by running.
-His other favorite recreational and athletic activities include skiing and mountain biking.
+  When not working out of Cohasset, Mr. Mullaly volunteers for a New England based adaptive ski program and is an avid skier and mountain biker.
 ---